Manmit124/social-ai-agents/docs/LINKEDIN_CONTENT_CALENDAR.md

    - Very easy to use

 4. **Screenshots**
-   - Actual Mataru UI (best option when available)
+   - Actual Mataroo UI (best option when available)
    - Terminal output
    - Code snippets (use Carbon.now.sh for beautiful code)